There are several public registers that may be useful for identifying the asset position of another party prior to enforcement.

 French courts may not review the merits of the foreign judgment.
 The exequatur may be appealed within one month of being served by one party on the other (or within three months for parties domiciled abroad).

-Decisions rendered by the jurisdictions of EU Member States are enforced in other Member States following a simplified regime initially adopted by the Brussels Convention of 1968 (1972 O.J.
-(L 299) 32), later superseded by Council Regulation (EC) No. 44/2001 (the New Brussels 1 Regulation), which was itself superseded by the Brussels 1a Regulation, which has been in force since 10 January 2015.
+Decisions rendered by the jurisdictions of EU member states are enforced in other member states following a simplified regime initially adopted by the Brussels Convention of 1968 (1972 O.J.
+(L 299) 32), later superseded by Council Regulation (EC) No 44/2001 (the New Brussels 1 Regulation), which was itself superseded by the Brussels 1a Regulation, which has been in force since 10 January 2015.

-According to the Brussels 1a Regulation, once a judgment is obtained in any Member State’s court, it must be readily recognised and enforced throughout the European Union.
+According to the Brussels 1a Regulation, once a judgment is obtained in any member state’s court, it must be readily recognised and enforced throughout the European Union.
 Therefore, the judgment creditor needs only to serve on the judgment debtor a copy of the judgment that satisfies the conditions necessary to establish its authenticity, accompanied by a certificate from the court of origin certifying that the judgment is enforceable, and containing details of the judgment (ie, a range of details on matters such as the issuing court, the names of the judgment creditor and judgment debtor, the date of the judgment, and what the judgment requires to be done), as well as a translation of the judgment if requested, before enforcing the judgment.
 The judgment creditor is then entitled to enforce the foreign judgment as if it were a French judgment.
 However, the French enforcement authority shall adapt any unknown measure or order contained in the foreign judgment to a domestic legal equivalent, with equivalent legal effects that pursue similar aims and interests.

-For the purposes of enforcement in a Member State of a judgment rendered in another Member State ordering a provisional measure (including a protective measure), the applicant shall serve on the judgment debtor a copy of the judgment and the certificate containing details of the judgment, as well as a description of the measure, and certifying that the court had jurisdiction over the substance of the matter, and that the judgment is enforceable in the Member State of origin.
+For the purposes of enforcement in a member state of a judgment rendered in another member state ordering a provisional measure (including a protective measure), the applicant shall serve on the judgment debtor a copy of the judgment and the certificate containing details of the judgment, as well as a description of the measure, and certifying that the court had jurisdiction over the substance of the matter, and that the judgment is enforceable in the member state of origin.
 Where the measure was ordered without the defendant being summoned to appear, the judgment creditor must also provide proof of service of the judgment.

 The cost and time to enforce foreign judgments will depend on whether the foreign judgment was given in an EU or non-EU jurisdiction.
-As previously stated, in the first case, a judgment creditor does not need to obtain an enforcement order.
-Therefore, enforcement proceedings will be quicker and less expensive than when a judgment creditor seeks to enforce a non-EU judgment.
+As previously stated, in the first case, a judgment creditor does not need to obtain an enforcement order, so enforcement proceedings will be quicker and less expensive than when a judgment creditor seeks to enforce a non-EU judgment.
 Indeed, the exequatur proceedings require the judgment creditor to be represented by a lawyer, and the procedure may take a few months at least before the exequatur is obtained.